Si-ja/Random-Projects/FizzBuzz/README.md

 FizzBuzz
 ```

-The Optimized Java version offers a more concise and maybe even more simple to understand solution to the problem.
+The Optimized versions offer a more concise and maybe even more simple to understand solution to the problem.